-The low certainty of SOC changes shown in this study reflects the limited certainty of the key variables in the terrestrial C cycle and their future changes, especially current SOC stocks, NPP_t, and decomposition fractions.
-The uncertainty is unfortu-20 nately greatest for the location, spatial extent, and actual stock of C-rich soils (Köchy et al., 2014).
+The low certainty of SOC changes shown in this study reflects the limited certainty of the key variables in the terrestrial C cycle and their future changes, especially current SOC stocks, $NPP_t$ , and decomposition fractions.
+The uncertainty is unfortunately greatest for the location, spatial extent, and actual stock of soils rich in organic C (Köchy et al., 2015).
 Our study includes only part of the uncertainty in NPP0 expressed by the variability among different global climate models linked to different vegetation models (Schaphoff et al., 2006; Sitch et al., 2008).
 This uncertainty is exacerbated by the need to estimate the harvest factor for future conditions.
-Currently, human activity reduces

-25 global NPP0 by 24 % (Haberl et al., 2007).
+Currently, human activity reduces global NPP0 by 24 % (Haberl et al., 2007).
 This fraction can be expected to increase in the future with increasing global populations.
 The uncertainty regarding the effect of temperature and moisture on decomposition fractions at the global scale and at long time scales is still great (Kirschbaum, 2006).
 Reported large-scale correlations between temperature or moisture and decomposition fractions (or rates) have been suggested to be spurious due to differences in litter quality and moisture along latitudinal gradients (Giardina and Ryan, 2000).
 This view has been contested (Davidson et al., 2000).
-Our model framework on the one hand supports a strong positive association between litter quality and aridity across vegetation zones.
-On the other hand, it

-- 5 shows only a weak association between litter quality and mean annual temperature and thus latitude.
-At the global scale, temperature sensitivity may be lower ($Q{10} = 1.4-1.9$, Hararuk et al., 2014; Ise and Moorcroft, 2006) than generally assumed from shortterm incubation studies ($Q{10} \ge 2$) and that maximum decomposition occurs at greater soil moisture than assumed in most models (Ise and Moorcroft, 2006).
-If temperature sensitivity at the global scale is indeed lower than generally assumed, decomposition - sensitivity at the global scale is indeed lower than generally assumed, decomposition fractions in warm regions would not increase as much as projected and tropical SOC stocks would decrease less strongly.
+On the one hand, our model framework supports a strong positive association between litter quality and aridity across vegetation zones.
+On the other hand, it shows only a weak association between litter quality and mean annual temperature and thus latitude.
+At the global scale, temperature sensitivity may be lower ( $Q{10} = 1.4-1.9$ , Hararuk et al., 2014; Ise and Moorcroft, 2006) than generally assumed from short-term incubation studies $(Q{10} > 2)$ and maximum decomposition occurs at greater soil moisture than assumed in most models (Ise and Moorcroft, 2006).
+If temperature sensitivity at the global scale is indeed lower than generally assumed, decomposition fractions in warm regions would not increase as much as projected, and tropical SOC stocks would decrease less strongly.

 Differences in global climate models and vegetation models cause spatial variation in projected distributions of plant types (Alo and Wang, 2008; Gonzalez et al., 2010).
-In

-- addition, global vegetation models do not account for adaptation of species in response to climate change.
+In addition, global vegetation models do not account for adaptation of species in response to climate change.
 Our sensitivity assessment showed that plant types had an overall small effect on decomposition fractions via litter quality.
 This was mostly due to the fact that the woody fraction of NPP is the strongest predictor of litter quality at the global scale but did not change drastically in most places.
-The moderate sensitivity of SOC - stocks to plant types suggests that our conclusions about changes of SOC stocks and their certainty are robust to uncertainties in the global distribution of plant types.
+The moderate sensitivity of SOC stocks to plant types suggests that our conclusions about changes of SOC stocks and their certainty are robust to uncertainties in the global distribution of plant types.